Haivision/srt/docs/handshake.md

 ### The Conclusion Phase

-The HSv4 Caller sends an "induction" message, which contains the following (significant) fields:
+The HSv4 Caller sends an "conclusion" message, which contains the following (significant) fields:

 - **Version:** 4
-- **ype:** `UDT_DGRAM` (as the type of the socket, UDT legacy, SRT must have this one only)
+- **Type:** `UDT_DGRAM` (as the type of the socket, UDT legacy, SRT must have this one only)
 - **ReqType:** `URQ_CONCLUSION`
-- **ID:** Your socket ID
+- **ID:** Agent's socket ID
 - **Cookie:** a cookie previously received in the induction phase

 The HSv5 Caller must send exactly these contents when it has received a value of 4 in the `Version` field from the Listener, and continue the processing according to HSv4 rules.
 When it receives a `Version` value of 5, it sends:

 - **Version:** 5
-- **Type:** Appropriate Extension Flags (see below) and Encryption Flags
+- **Type:** Appropriate Extension Flags and Encryption Flags (see below)
 - **ReqType:** `URQ_CONCLUSION`
 - **ID:** Your socket ID
 - **Cookie:** a cookie previously received in the induction phase